matthewstocker/System-Configuration-Scripts/Irons Zorin 18/README.md

 ## How to run
 1. Load up a terminal window
-2. Run the following script to download and run the config script `curl https://raw.githubusercontent.com/matthewstocker/System-Configuration-Scripts/main/Irons%20Zorin%2018/zorin-gaming-config.sh | bash`
+2. Run the following command in a Terminal to download and run the config script\
+`curl https://raw.githubusercontent.com/matthewstocker/System-Configuration-Scripts/main/Irons%20Zorin%2018/zorin-gaming-config.sh | bash`
 3. Follow the script through to completion.
 4. Enjoy!